philihp/philihp.github.io/_posts/2020-06-13-mutt-gmail-passwordstore.md

   - yubikey
 ---

-I try to use Mutt for most of my gmail needs for a number of reasons, including spam is usually HTML-only, while (actually important) emails written by humans always have a readable text-only format.
+I use Mutt for most of my gmail needs for a number of reasons, including spam is usually HTML-only, while (actually important) emails written by humans always have a readable text-only format.
 My hubris also assures me that I'm reasonably insulated from [email worms](https://en.wikipedia.org/wiki/Category:Email_worms).

 Configuring Mutt out of the box requires you to put your plaintext password in a `~/.muttrc` file, which is asking for all sorts of problems.
 The following is how I use a hardware Yubikey to protect my Gmail password, and then sync that password across machines.